anastas/gr-cdma/README.md

 Experiment with manual acq/tra, auto acq/tra, changing freq and timing offset, SNR, modulation/coding type, etc

 -- If you have 2 USRPs load the cdma_tx.grc and cdma_rx.grc and enjoy real-time CDMA transmission.
-You can also use the cdma_tx.grc and cdma_rx.grc by writting and reading to a fifo (first do > makefifo /tmp/cdma.fifo)
+You can also use the cdma_tx.grc and cdma_rx.grc by writting and reading to a fifo (first do > mkfifo /tmp/cdma.fifo)

 This module has been tested with gnuradio 3.6.7 but the "cdma_txrx1.grc" application requires some additional functionality that is currently under review (October 2014) and will soon be incorporated in the master branch.